 A skilled computer crimes attorney is well aware of the seriousness of charges relating to possession of child porn on a computer.
 These can lead to severe punishments even for a first-time offender.

-At the Neal Davis Law Firm, we specialize in helping persons facing charges involving illegal viewing or downloading of pornographic images on the Internet.
+At the Neal Davis Law Firm, we focus on helping persons facing charges involving illegal viewing or downloading of pornographic images on the Internet.
 If you or a family member faces such a charge, notify veteran Houston criminal defense lawyer Neal Davis today for legal help in Harris County, Fort Bend County or Montgomery County.

 Neal Davis has helped many clients get their charges reduced or even dismissed before trial, and he may be able to help you, too.